flo-schu/pymob/docs/source/user_guide/superquickstart.md

 # Pymob quickstart

-This super-quick quickstart provides an introduction to the basic Pymob workflow and its key functionalities.
+This quickstart provides an introduction to the basic Pymob workflow and its key functionalities.
 We will explore a simple linear regression model that we want to fit to a noisy dataset.
 Pymob supports the modeling process by providing several tools for *data structuring*, *parameter estimation* and *visualization of results*.

 If you are looking for a more detailed introduction, [click here]().
 If you want to learn how to work with ODE models, check out [this tutorial]().

-## Pymob components
+## Pymob components 🧩

 Before starting the modeling process, let's take a look at the main steps and modules of pymob: